vremes/shrpy/README.md

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/vremes/shrpy/tree/master)

-Minimal [ShareX](https://getsharex.com/) custom uploader written in Python (Flask).
+[ShareX](https://getsharex.com/) custom uploader/destination server written in Python (Flask).

-ShareX custom uploader configuration is available at `/api/sharex` route.

-I created this mostly for my personal use, but if you have any suggestions, ideas or improvements feel free to submit a new issue!
+I created this mostly for my personal use, but if you have any suggestions, ideas or improvements feel free to open a new issue.

 # Setup
 1. Install requirements: `pip3 install -r requirements.txt`